cdelorme/system-setup/docs/shared/weechat.md

 # weechat

+An IRC client with a decent amount of features and enhancements.

 If you have not yet, [register a freenode account](https://freenode.net/faq.shtml).
+You will want to do so to ensure you have a standard identification when accessing the freenode server.

+## installation

+On linux:

+    aptitude install -ryq weechat-curses

+On OSX (assuming homebrew is installed):

+    brew install weechat

+# configuration

 Weechat is all command line, so it's configuration is handled via commands.